byronBBL/DeCK/README.md

 ## Stubborn Knowledge

-We provide *stubborn* dataset for Llama-2-7b at the folder `MQuAKE/datasets/stubborn`
+We provide *stubborn* dataset at the folder `MQuAKE/datasets/stubborn`

 ## Experiments